By Tracy Tsai, ACC, CPC

 You might also feel badly about delegating because you see it as overburdening others.
 Research from Columbia Business School shows that women are more likely than men to feel guilty about delegating, and are also more likely to view delegation as aggressive and assertive.
 Another belief that can hold you back from delegating is seeing delegation as a sign of weakness.
 You may fear that others think you aren’t capable of handling the responsibilities on your own.
 Delegating also requires planning and time, and when you’re already overwhelmed with work, it can seem like just another item on your never-ending to-do list.

-So what can leaders do to overcome these barriers to delegation?
+So what can women leaders do to overcome these barriers to delegation?

 1. Understand your role as a leader